Omar-Scicolone/C/README.md

 # Programming in C

-Collection of C projects from "Computer Science" (Basic C) and APA - Algorithms and Programming (Advanced C)
+Collection of C projects from APA (Algorithms and Advanced Programming)